Berkshire buys Teva, feels IBM blues as Apple becomes top investment

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc on Wednesday disclosed a new stake in generic drugmaker Teva Pharmaceutical Industries Ltd and said it bought more shares of Apple Inc, which surpassed Wells Fargo & Co as its largest common stock investment.
+(Reuters) - Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) on Wednesday disclosed a new stake in generic drugmaker Teva Pharmaceutical Industries Ltd (TEVA.TA) and said it bought more shares of Apple Inc (AAPL.O), which surpassed Wells Fargo & Co (WFC.N) as its largest common stock investment.

 Berkshire also nearly completed its yearlong exit from International Business Machines Corp (IBM.N), selling more than 94 percent of what was left from an investment Buffett has admitted was not among his best.